BIGBENBRAWLER/Norrel_BlueStampPortfolio/index.md

 - What your biggest challenges and triumphs were at BSE
 - A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE
+- What you hope to learn in the future after everything you've learned at BSE -->

 # Second Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/DosaU0uHYiI" title="Norrel A. Second Milestone" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your second milestone, explain what you've worked on since your previous milestone.
-You can highlight:
-- Technical details of what you've accomplished and how they contribute to the final goal
-- What has been surprising about the project so far
-- Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone -->
+For my second milestone, I've written the code for both the controller and car.
+The accelorometer now reads the orientation of your hand and sends this data over to the bluetooth module.
+This data is transported to its counterpart device and read by the Arduino UNO.
+The code in the microcontroller decides what to do with the inputs it receives.
+The outputs it sends over to the H-bridge motor driver decides in which direction the wheels spin, and thus, in what direction the car moves.
+The first mistake I made was confusing the polarity of the motors, as because of this, my wheels were spinning inwards.

 # First Milestone